PILE - copper and zinc plates with saline soaked cloth separators.

 PRIMARY & SECONDARY CELL BATTERIES

-Batteries fall into two categories: primary and secondary cells.
+Conventional batteries fall into two categories: primary and secondary cells.
 Primary cell batteries are non rechargeable.
 They will be exhausted after their component parts are used up (converted).
 They may also be referred to as dry cell

 batteries, where the electrolytes are commonly paste.